alicetang0618/Django_application_FarmToTable/README.md

 - In A Crowd:
   - Fixture file contains the testing data and they are preloaded into db.sqlite3.
 Move it to the directory to interact with it.
   - The data should be pre-loaded.
-In case it is not loaded properly, go to farmtotable directory and run “python manage.py loaddata userprofile_fixture.json > applications.userprofile”
+In case it is not loaded properly, go to farmtotable directory and run “python manage.py loaddata userprofile_fixture.json > applications.userprofile”.
-  Fixtures to load for all the models include: userprofile, product, order, search, rating, donation, item, cart If cannot load one, try load the others first because some objects need to exist for the others to be created.
+  Fixtures to load for all the models include: userprofile, product, order, search, rating, donation, item, cart.
+  If cannot load one, try load the others first because some objects need to exist for the others to be created.
   - The test data is randomly generated and the relations between objects might not be orderly, so we strongly suggest you to use the empty version for a better sense of how our functions work.